alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <i>You login.
 You attempt an authenticated network call, yet still receive a 401-Unauthorized network error.</i>

-This class of error often stems from failures to synchronize authentication state across the three zones in which authentication state resigns:
+At any one time, authentication state exists in 3 separate parts of memory:

 - <b>1.
 Remote</b>: The most recent `AuthSession` returned from your remote auth provider
 - <b>2.
 Cached</b>: The `AuthSession` stored in cache
 - <b>3.
 Runtime</b>: The `AuthSession` object passed into your actual application's runtime to make authenticated calls

+Your control over the communication of these three pieces of memory determines whether you succeed or fail in clientside authentication.

 EZClientAuth uses unidirectional data flow to ensure synchronization of these three `AuthSession`s.